Hill & Knowlton: Controversies

-In November 2022, the company, as official PR firm for the COP27 climate summit in Egypt, was criticized by scientists and environmentalists for having an apparent conflict of interest - also working for the fossil fuel corporations whose products contribute to the climate problem.
+In November 2022, the company, as official PR firm for the COP27 climate summit in Egypt, was criticized by scientists and environmentalists for also working for fossil fuel corporations.

+The firm has worked for long-time Ugandan dictator Yoweri Museveni to improve the reputation of his regime after human rights organizations, such as Amnesty and Human Rights Watch, documented systematic repression in Uganda.